1939 Oklahoma A&M Cowboys football team

 The 1939 Oklahoma A&M Cowboys football team represented Oklahoma A&M College in the 1939 college football season.
 This was the 39th year of football at A&M and the first under Jim Lookabaugh.
 The Cowboys played their home games at Lewis Field in Stillwater, Oklahoma.
 They finished the season 5–4–1, 3–1 in the Missouri Valley Conference.

+Oklahoma A&M was ranked at No. 99 (out of 609 teams) in the final Litkenhous Ratings for 1939.

 Schedule

 After the season

-The 1940 NFL Draft took place on December 9, 1939 at the Schroeder Hotel in Milwaukee.
+The 1940 NFL draft took place on December 9, 1939 at the Schroeder Hotel in Milwaukee.
 The following Oklahoma State player was selected during the draft.